 Alveolar echinococcosis results in the loss of about 650 000 DALYs annually, with most of the disease burden concentrated in western China.

 Surveillance for cystic echinococcosis in animals is difficult because the infection is asymptomatic in livestock and dogs.
 Surveillance is also not recognized or prioritized by communities or local veterinary services.

 Cystic echinococcosis is a preventable disease as it involves domestic animal species as definitive and intermediate hosts.
-Periodic deworming of dogs, improved hygiene in the slaughtering of livestock (including proper destruction of infected offal), and public education campaigns have been found to lower and, in high income countries, prevent transmission and alleviate the burden of human disease.
+Periodic deworming of dogs, improved hygiene in the slaughtering of livestock (including the proper destruction of infected offal), and public education campaigns have been found to lower and, in high-income countries, prevent transmission and alleviate the burden of human disease.

 Vaccination of sheep with an E. granulosus recombinant antigen (EG95) offers encouraging prospects for prevention and control.
 Small-scale EG95 vaccine trials in sheep indicate high efficacy and safety with vaccinated lambs not becoming infected with E. granulosus.

 A programme combining vaccination of lambs, deworming of dogs and culling of older sheep could lead to elimination of cystic echinococcosis disease in humans in less than 10 years.

 Alveolar echinococcosis prevention and control is more complex as the cycle involves wild animal species as both definitive and intermediate hosts.
 Regular deworming of domestic carnivores that have access to wild rodents should help to reduce the risk of infection in humans.